| The Type OSID defines a set of interfaces for managing

 definitions and localized display strings and

-Types are part of an internal hierarchy.
+descriptions.
+Applications may opt to construct their own Types directly and bypass this service.
+Type Hierarchies Types are part of an internal hierarchy.
 A Type

-of its children.
+in a hierarchy includes the Types of its children.
 For example, an Asset may

 have a "photograph" Type included as part

+of an "image" base Type.
 Unless an application will display a type, it can

 simply construct a type based on the identification